Take advantage of our innovative blend of programs to major in one area while learning from others.

 These areas are available as both majors or minors.
 See each program’s page for details.

-In addition to graduate certificates in our main academic programs, we also offer the following certificates:
+In addition to our main academic programs, we also offer the following certificates:

 Designed for pre-career and mid-career professionals, this program examines the social causes, consequences and responses to gender violence.
 Graduates often pursue careers in advocacy, research, policy or prevention.